slogvo/longvoct/README.md

 # Hi 👋 My name is Long Vo from UIT

-I'm a Web Developer 👨🏻‍💻.
+I'm a Front-End Web Developer 👨🏻‍💻.
 I'm an UI Designer and mostly like Frontend Development.

 - ✉️  You can contact me at [volonglqd@gmail.com](mailto:volonglqd@gmail.com)